junxit/us-congress-bills-110/metadata.md

 - 2007-07-19 — Placed on the Union Calendar, Calendar No. 151.
 - 2007-07-19 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 110-241.
 - 2007-07-19 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 110-241.
+- 2007-07-23 — Considered under suspension of the rules. (consideration: CR H8204-8210)
+- 2007-07-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2798.
+- 2007-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-23 — Mr. Sherman moved to suspend the rules and pass the bill, as amended.
+- 2007-07-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text as passed in House: CR H8204-8208)
+- 2007-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text as passed in House: CR H8204-8208)